 Suicide is rarely a spontaneous decision and most people give warning signs that they are contemplating taking their own lives.
-Of the 35 Missouri children who committed suicide in 2020, 17
+Of the 40 Missouri children who died by suicide in 2021, 17 were known to have displayed one or more warning signs.
+NOTE: In 23 child fatality cases, the "warning signs" questions were either listed as unknown, or not answered at all.